 So they want to get into a powerful psychological position over you and by having an NDA to hand, and sending it over, they hope you'll get the impression that they are seasoned players who know what they're doing (this will come in handy for them later when they "teach" you how businesses are valued - you're more likely to take their advice, they are experienced, after all).

 The podcast goes on to describe an occasion where the speaker sent the wrong NDA back to an accountant handling his client's business sale.
-They say, "By accident, last year I sent the wrong NDA back to an accountancy firm and he called me back to say ...'it's for a different project' and I said, 'I've got so many going on at the moment'."
+He says, "By accident, last year I sent the wrong NDA back to an accountancy firm and he called me back to say ...'it's for a different project' and I said, 'I've got so many going on at the moment'."

 Fair enough, if you do have many target businesses you're considering, it could be an honest mistake where you send the NDA for Business A to Business B's accountant.

-But they go on to say, "It was an accident but I thought, you know what 'that's an accident worth repeating'.'".
+But he goes on to say, "It was an accident but I thought, you know what 'that's an accident worth repeating'.'".

-You'll hear that followed by lots of laughter in the audience being addressed at the time.
-And there were, no doubt, some actively scribbling this idea down.
+That was followed by lots of laughter in the audience.
+And there were, no doubt, some in the audience actively scribbling this idea down.

-The message I think they were trying to convey: It might work to your advantage if, as a buyer, you give the impression that you're working on many deals, even if that's not remotely true.
+The message I think he was trying to convey: It might work to your advantage if, as a buyer, you give the impression that you're working on many deals, even if that's not remotely true.